great-expectations/great_expectations/docs/terms/checkpoint.md

 </TabItem>
 <TabItem value="tab1">
 This configuration specifies four top-level keys ("expectation_suite_name", "action_list", "evaluation_parameters", and "runtime_configuration") that can serve as defaults for each validation, allowing the keys to be omitted from the validation dictionaries.
-When run, this Checkpoint will perform two validations of two different batches of data, both against the same Expectation Suite ("my_expectation_suite").
-Each validation will trigger the same set of actions and use the same evaluation parameters and runtime configuration.
+When run, this Checkpoint will perform two Validations of two different Batches of data, both against the same Expectation Suite ("my_expectation_suite").
+Each Validation will trigger the same set of Actions and use the same <TechnicalTag relative="../" tag="evaluation_parameter" text="Evaluation Parameters" /> and runtime configuration.

 **YAML**: